alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 * Removing broken links from readme.
 * Improving code readability
 * Changed icon and cover to use images created by Stable Diffusion AI

+= 4.5.6 =
+* Tested up to WordPress 6.9
+* Updated version for compatibility

 = 4.4.2 =
 * Fix error on PHP versions configured as short_open_tag = Off (usually PHP 5.3).
 This error caused Publish to Schedule to broke sites when installed.